GeoffAWaddington/CSI30Wiki/Defining-Control-Surface-Capabilities.md

 * Within each Widget, we define the capabilities of that widget.
 These could be one or more of either:
   * [[Message Generators]] - things that will result in a message being sent to CSI. eg. Press, Fader14Bit, etc
   * [[Feedback Processors]] - things that will receive a message back from CSI to display feedback on the surface. eg. FB_TwoState, FB_Fader14Bit, etc where the FB represents FeedBack.
-* Each of the Message Generators and Feedback Processors may have a varying number of parameters that follow them that define the MIDI Message details sent/received and other behaviour.
+* Each of the Message Generators and Feedback Processors may have a varying number of parameters that follow them that define the MIDI Message details sent/received and other behavior.
 Look at the specific [[Message Generators]]/[[Feedback Processors]] you are using to see what parameters it supports.

 So for example, my UpperButton1 Widget is defined as:
 ```